focolab/goodplot/README.md

 # goodplot
-template notebooks for making good plots in python
+template ipython notebooks for making good plots in python